 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
 Our guest today is a teenager from Russia and we are going to discuss foreign languages in our lives.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

 Interviewer: Do you find learning English easy or difficult?
-What challenges do English learners face?
+What challenges have you faced while learning it?

-Interviewer: What’s the future of language learning?
+Interviewer: What do you think is the future of language learning?
 Will technology (for example, AI translators) replace language learning?

 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project «Cool gadgets that make great gifts».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Cool gadgets that make great gifts”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-- mention the advantages (1–2) of these two gadgets;
+- mention the advantages (1–2) of the two gadgets;

-- mention the disadvantages (1–2) of these two gadgets;
+- mention the disadvantages (1–2) of the two gadgets;

-- express your opinion on the subject of the project – what gadget as a gift you would prefer and why.
+- express your opinion on the subject of the project – which of the gadgets presented in the pictures you’d prefer as a gift and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.